livewires/you-win/docs/sheets/1-numbers.md

 ## Coordinates

 Let's move our sprite about.
-We can do this using the attributes `poop.x` and `poop.y`.
+We can do this using the attributes `poop.posX` and `poop.posY`.

 These are the co-ordinates of the center of the sprite, starting from the bottom-left corner of the screen.